The asymptotic size of finite irreducible semigroups of rational matrices: Existing results and our contributions

-Our main result, \cref{thm:main-bound}, is that any finite irreducible semigroup $S \subseteq \Q^{n \times n}$ has at most~$3^{n^2}$ elements, thus ``breaking'' the $2^{\OO(n^2 \log n)}$ barrier in previous results about both the cardinality and the diameter \cite{Schutzenberger62,BerstelReutenauer08electronic,AlmeidaSteinberg09,BumpusHKST20}.
+Our main result, \cref{thm:main-bound}, is that any finite irreducible semigroup $S \subseteq \Q^{n \times n}$ has at most~$3^{n^2}$ elements, thus ``breaking'' the $2^{\OO(n^2 \log n)}$ barrier in previous results about both the cardinality and the diameter \cite{Schutzenberger62,Berstel2011,AlmeidaSteinberg09,BumpusHKST20}.
 This is in a sense tight: as we show in~\cref{prop:lower}, any such bound needs to be at least~$3^{\lfloor n^2/4 \rfloor}$.
 Recall that $|S|$~cannot be bounded purely in~$n$ without assuming irreducibility.
 To showcase our technique, early on we give a relatively direct proof of the fact that if $S$~is also aperiodic (i.e., every subgroup of~$S$ has only one element), then $|S| \le 2^{n^2}$ (\Cref{thm:aper-bound}).
 This result follows already from the proof of \cite[Theorem~5.8]{AlmeidaSteinberg09}, which used a different technique.
 We also provide a lower bound of $2^{\lfloor n^2/4 \rfloor}$ for the aperiodic case (\Cref{prop:lower-nonnegative}).
-Finally, as an application we show that if a finite, not necessarily irreducible, matrix semigroup contains the zero matrix, then its mortality threshold is at most~$3^{n^2}$ (\Cref{thm:min-rank-diameter}).
+There are also finite irreducible matrix semigroups (over $\{-1,0,+1\}$) that do not contain the zero matrix but still have $2^{\Omega(n^2)}$ elements (\Cref{prop:lower-zero-free}).\footnote{This result was not contained in the conference version~\cite{KieferRyzhikovSTACS26} of this manuscript.} Finally, as an application we show that if a finite, not necessarily irreducible, matrix semigroup contains the zero matrix, then its mortality threshold is at most~$3^{n^2}$ (\Cref{thm:min-rank-diameter}).
 This improves the result by Almeida and Steinberg~\cite{AlmeidaSteinberg09}.

+After the conference version~\cite{KieferRyzhikovSTACS26} of this manuscript was accepted, Steinberg~\cite{Steinberg26} provided a shorter proof of the upper bound~$3^{n^2}$, based on representation theory of finite semigroups.
+While his proof is more concise, we believe that our explicit linear-algebraic approach might have its own advantages.
+In particular, it might help with establishing stronger upper bounds on the values of the entries of matrices in irreducible finite semigroups, providing an improvement for the irreducible case of such a bound from~\cite{Rida2025}.